chriskilding/jackson-dataformat-ron/README.md

 ### RONMapper

-#### Reading

-TODO add section

-#### Writing

-In Rust, serialization is driven strongly by convention: objects are serialized to their closest RON type.
-We follow this convention wherever possible, except when deficiencies in the Java type system create ambiguity:
+In Rust, serialization is driven strongly by convention: objects are mapped to their closest RON type.
+We follow this convention as closely as possible.

 | Java Type | RON Type |
 --- | ---